-We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside of the United States.
-In particular, we are preparing to dose the first patient in a Phase 1 clinical trial for NX-2127 in patients with CLL and other B-cell malignancies and we are preparing to begin Phase 1 clinical trials for NX-1607 in immune-oncology indications.
+We may not be able to initiate or continue clinical trials for our drug candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside of the United States.
+In particular, clinical sites are currently enrolling patients for our Phase 1 clinical trials for NX-2127 in patients with CLL and other B-cell malignancies and for NX-1607 in patients with a variety of oncology indications; they are currently recruiting patients in our Phase 1 trial for DeTIL-0255 in patients with gynecologic cancers and we anticipate enrolling patients for our Phase 1 trial for NX-5948 in patients with CLL and other B-cell malignancies in the first half of 2022.
 We cannot predict how difficult it will be to enroll patients for trials in these indications.
-Therefore, our ability to identify and enroll eligible patients for our NX-2127 clinical trial and our planned NX-1607 clinical trial may be limited or may result in slower enrollment than we anticipate.
-In addition, some of our competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates, and patients who otherwise would be eligible for our planned clinical trials instead may enroll in clinical trials of our competitors' product candidates.
-Moreover, the size of the relevant patient populations for the diseases that our lead product candidates target are small and as more companies begin to focus attention and resources on product candidates to treat the same indications as our product candidates we may experience delays or be unable to successfully recruit and enroll a sufficient number of eligible patients in our clinical trials.
+Therefore, our ability to identify and enroll eligible patients for our NX-2127, NX-1607, NX-5948 and DeTIL-0255 clinical trials may be limited or may result in slower enrollment than we anticipate.
+In addition, some of our competitors have ongoing clinical trials for drug candidates that treat the same indications as our drug candidates, and patients who otherwise would be eligible for our planned clinical trials instead may enroll in clinical trials of our competitors' drug candidates.
+Moreover, the size of the relevant patient populations for the diseases that our lead drug candidates target are small and as more companies begin to focus attention and resources on drug candidates to treat the same indications as our drug candidates we may experience delays or be unable to successfully recruit and enroll a sufficient number of eligible patients in our clinical trials.
 Patient enrollment is affected by other factors including:

-- the severity of the disease under investigation; - the size of the patient population and process for identifying patients; - the availability and efficacy of approved medications for the disease under investigation; - the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidates under study; - the efforts to facilitate timely enrollment in clinical trials; - physicians' attitudes and practices with respect to clinical trial enrollment; - the burden on patients due to inconvenient procedures;
+- the severity of the disease under investigation; - the size of the patient population and process for identifying patients; - the availability and efficacy of approved medications for the disease under investigation; - the eligibility criteria for the trial in question;

-- the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; and - the impact of the current COVID-19 pandemic, which may affect the conduct of a clinical trial, including by slowing potential enrollment or reducing the number of eligible patients for clinical trials.
+- the perceived risks and benefits of the drug candidates under study; - the efforts to facilitate timely enrollment in clinical trials; - physicians' attitudes and practices with respect to clinical trial enrollment; - the burden on patients due to inconvenient procedures; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; and - the impact of the current COVID-19 pandemic, which may affect the conduct of a clinical trial, including by slowing potential enrollment or reducing the number of eligible patients for clinical trials.

 Our inability to enroll a sufficient number of patients for our current or planned clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
-Enrollment delays in our current or planned clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
+Enrollment delays in our current or planned clinical trials may result in increased development costs for our drug candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.

-We may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success.
+We may expend our limited resources to pursue a particular drug candidate or indication and fail to capitalize on drug candidates or indications that may be more profitable or for which there is a greater likelihood of success.